Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Introduction

-In section \ref{TheoreticalModel}, we discuss the theoretical model which describes the beam dynamics with the rf phase modulation and the detuning properties of the bunch lengthening.
-In section \ref{Simulation}, we discuss the simulation results for the longitudinal beam dynamics based on the macro-particle tracking method with the effect of the rf phase modulation.
-In section \ref{Experiment}, we discuss the bunch length measurement with the streak camera and rf phase modulation under several different conditions.
-Finally, we summarise our discussion and future plans in section \ref{Summary}.
+In the following part, we discuss the theoretical model, which describes the detuning character of the bunch length on the phase modulation parameters in section \ref{TheoreticalModel}.
+In section \ref{Experiment}, we discuss the bunch length measurement using the streak camera and the phase modulation under several different conditions.
+In section \ref{Simulation}, we discuss the simulation results for the longitudinal beam dynamics based on the macro-particle model under phase modulation.
+Finally, we summarize our discussion in section \ref{Summary}.
+In this paper, unless otherwise specified, the bunch length refers to the root mean square values.